 - 33.1531 After the calamity phase, during the Special Abilities Phase, a player holding Fundamentalism may destroy the occupants of any one area adjacent by land to an area containing his own units by removing all of the opponent's tokens and cities. - 33.1532 The area must be adjacent by a land to an area containing the player's own units, and may not be occupied by units belonging to another player who has Fundamentalism or Philosophy.
-Barbarian tokens and pirate cities may not be destroyed by Fundamentalism. - 33.1533 Fundamentalism aggravates the effects of Regression (30.912). - 33.1534 Provides 10 Religion Credits, 5 Art Credits and 5 Civic Credits.
+Barbarian tokens and pirate cities may not be destroyed by Fundamentalism. - 33.1533 Fundamentalism aggravates the effects of Regression (30.912). - 33.1534 Provides 10 Religion Credits and 5 Art Credits.
+Provides 20 extra credits to Monotheism.